KailashKS/KailashKS.github.io/README.md

-# KailashKS.github.io
+# My Digital Portfolio

 Hello.
 Welcome to my digital portfolio repo.
-The link to my hosted site is kailashks.github.io
+This is the [link](https://kailashks.github.io) to my portfolio website.